mattcintron/LCMS-3D-Viewer-Demo/README.txt

 2 move in code

-3 run requirements file – for Mayavi you will also need to have C++ visual studios tools installed and a link to in in your path vars – see this for more info- https://docs.enthought.com/mayavi/mayavi/installation.html
+3 run requirements file – for Mayavi you will also need to have C++ visual studios tools installed and a link to it in your path vars – see this for more info- https://docs.enthought.com/mayavi/mayavi/installation.html

 4- Use line 43 to set your target data